You are here:

 A determination by the Agency that it cannot grant the application completes the Agency’s review of the application under PRIA 3.
 Usually, it is a determination that on account of missing or deficient data, the Agency has determined that the application does not meet the standard for registration and, therefore, the application cannot be granted.
 It is not, however, a denial of the application pursuant to FIFRA section 3(c)(6).
 Once the Agency makes a determination that it cannot grant the application, the applicant may withdraw the application, continue to address any deficiencies without a PRIA 3 timeframe, or request a denial.
 If the applicant does not request the Agency to initiate denial proceedings or withdraw the application, the Agency may continue to diligently work with the applicant without a PRIA 3 timeframe or due date.

 All section 3 and section 24(c) registrations are subject to an annual maintenance fee described in FIFRA Section 4(i)(5).
 The amount of this fee varies from year to year depending on the authorizing legislation.
 Affected applicants will be contacted by mail in November with instructions for submitting the fee, which is due by January 15.
 No extensions of this due date are possible.
-The amount of the 2012 maintenance fee was $3,250 per product up to pre-set limits determined by legislation.
 The amount of the per product fee will vary from year to year as the fee is dependent upon the projected number of products for which registrants will pay this fee.
+(See Annual Pesticide Registration Maintenance Fees)

 Although there are procedures for requesting a fee waiver for individual products, maintenance fees will be reduced by 25% for the first registration only, if the applicant can show that: